socrata/socrata-py/README.md

     # visualizations from
     (ok, job) = revision.apply(output_schema = output)

+    # This opens a browser window to your revision, and you will see the progress
+    # of the job
+    rev.open_in_browser()

     # Application is async - this will block until all the data
     # is in place and readable
     job.wait_for_finish()

-    # This opens a browser window with your new view you just created
-    view.open_in_browser()
 ```

 Similar to the `csv` method are the `xls`, `xlsx`, and `tsv` methods, which upload